lfe-deprecated/books/README.md

 Once approved, the changes will be merged to the `builder` branch and the reviewer will publish these changes to `master`.

 Then the reviewer will update the `master` branch that collects all publised LFE books ([https://github.com/lfe/books](https://github.com/lfe/books)) and push that up to Github, at which point you changes will show up for the given book.

+# Reviewer Notes

+When adding a new book to the repo, be sure to run `make` first: this will remind you of the steps needed (i.e., updates to the `Makefile` and `README`).

+Once those changes are made, to add the actual content for a new book, run `make init-YOUR-BOOK`.

+To publish any changes made upstream (e.g., after the merging of a pull request), be sure to run `make update` in your working directoy of this project, and then `git push origin master`.
+After that, the latest version of all books will be published.